mchehab/zbar/HACKING.md

 or for other media tools.

- and want to make your patch, run:
+ To make your patch, run:

     git diff  > hacked.patch